vottri/Docker/README.md

 ![d25](https://raw.githubusercontent.com/vottri/Docker/main/images/d25.png)

-Attach a volume to the custom database container.
+### Create a volume for the custom database container

 Volumes are the recommended way to persist data in containers.
 Persistent data is the data you need to keep.
 Things like: customer records, financial data, audit logs, ...